codiusmaximus/lights/README.md

 - Numpy 1.4.1
 - Cvxopt 1.2.3 (optional)

-## 2. Make Python think like a human
+## 2. How to write a code that solves logical constraints instead of testing them

-This post aims at solving a simple logic puzzle in Python in a human way.
+This post aims at solving a simple logic puzzle in Python without writing a loop.
 The puzzle is paraphrased below.

 A person goes to a carousel operator at the fair.
 The carousel operator tells him that anyone who can guess what happens to the 5 lights when he turns on all 5 swtiches gets free rides for life.
 The 5 switches do the following: